-Scope note: This property identifies the E39 Actor or Actors who relinquish legal ownership as the result of acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title from Heirs of Amoudrouz (E74)
+Scope note: This property identifies the E39 Actor or Actors who relinquish legal ownership as the result of

 The property will typically be used to describe a person donating or selling an object to a museum.
 In reality title is either transferred to or from someone, or both.